By Dr. Tyler Coles – Premier Orthodontics

 Types of Overbites: Dental and Skeletal

-Alright, let’s break down overbites into two main categories: dental and skeletal.
-Dental overbites?
-They’re all about how your teeth are positioned.
-Skeletal overbites, on the other hand, are all down to the structure of your jawbone.
-Knowing the difference between these two is super important when it comes to picking the best treatment plan for your individual case.
+Overbites fall into two main categories, dental and skeletal.
+Dental overbites are about how your teeth are positioned.
+Skeletal overbites come down to the structure of your jawbone.
+Knowing the difference between the two matters when it comes to picking the right treatment plan.

 Dental Overbite